Brick85/sitemenu/README.md

 Django-SiteMenu
 ===============

 Nested menu for django projects.
-Without MPTT and with ajax-sorting.
+Without MPTT and with drag'n'drop sorting.
+Easy customizable.
+Looks like simple model for using.

 Features
 --------
 - Customazible menu fields
-- Ajax sorting
+- Drag'n'drop sorting
 - Template tags for menu rendering and breadcrumbs
 - One select for menu tree output
 - Additional parameters after urls